dymiyata/team-funk-playlist-generator/README.md

 # Cosine Similarity Filter

 The output of the MF model is 1000 recommended songs and a $f$-dimensional vectors for each song.
-To refine these results we compute the cosine similarity of each of these songs with our seed tracks.
-We then select the 50 tracks from the 1000 initial tracks with the best cosine similarity score.
+To refine these results we then compute the cosine similarity of each of these songs with our seed tracks.
+Finally, we select the 50 tracks from the 1000 initial tracks with the best cosine similarity score.